0niSec/astro-blog/src/content/blog/30-days-of-cybersecurity.md

 3. HTB Academy articles (where I'd write up a blog post on what I learned, trying to not just be a summary)

 The programming projects can be anything from learning about writing malware, security tools, etc. This list doesn't encompass everything but I'm sure it covers a lot of things I could do.

+I also want to make sure that I'm not just doing things I'm comfortable with.
+I want to push myself to learn new things and get out of my comfort zone.
+Hopefully I'm able to do that.

+Because I work full time and have two kids, I may miss a day.
+I will absolutely try not to so that I can keep to the spirit of the challenge but give me some grace here.

 ## What Next?